Vinceli2401/Vixie/readme.md

     Include it in proprietary software.

-Conditions

-    Attribution: You must include the original copyright notice and this permission notice in any copies or substantial portions of the software.

-For more details, refer to the MIT License.
+For more details, please refer to the MIT License.
+Attributions is recommended.

-Have fun ^^
+Have fun OvO